-- (4) provide for other public uses consistent with the primary purpose for which the Alaska Chilkat Bald Eagle Preserve is established; and - (5) provide an opportunity for the continued traditional and natural resource based lifestyle of the people living in the general areas described in AS 41.21.611(b), consistent with the other purposes of this subsection and (a) of this section.
+(4) provide for other public uses consistent with the primary purpose for which the Alaska Chilkat Bald Eagle Preserve is established; and

+(5) provide an opportunity for the continued traditional and natural resource based lifestyle of the people living in the general areas described in AS 41.21.611(b), consistent with the other purposes of this subsection and (a) of this section.

 This EA fails to address certain crucial factors, consideration of which are essential to a truly informed decision about whether or not to prepare an EIS.
 The Proposed Action is incompatible with the mandate of the CBEP.
 We urge the Federal Highway Administration and Alaska Department of Transportation and Public Facilities (together, ADOT) to reconsider the project.
 As we describe more fully below in the "alternatives" and "remedies sought" sections, we request ADOT consider an alternative to the proposed project that is more targeted and better protects the values of the CBEP.
-Our comments focus on how the Proposed Action adversely impacts the significant values of the Preserve recognized by the Alaska Legislature, how the EA fails to take a hard look at the direct, indirect, and cumulative effects of the proposed action on bald eagles and their essential habitats and natural salmon habitat, and how the agency's "Section 4(f)" analysis falls short of statutory and regulatory requirements.
+Our comments focus on how the Proposed Action adversely impacts the significant values of the direct, indirect, and cumulative effects of the proposed action on bald eagles and their essential habitats and natural salmon habitat, and how the agency's "Section 4(f)" analysis falls short of statutory and regulatory requirements.